 Since southeastern New Mexico has been identified as an ideal area for algae propagation, discoveries related to processes for harvesting and extraction of oil from algae has the potential to create a strong new industry for the region.
 This project will not compete with food sources and uses non-arable land and brine water that currently has no potable use.
-The CEHMM model is one that could be expanded into a commercial enterprise anywhere in the world where there is ample sunlight, warm temperatures and little topographic relief.
+The CEHMM model is one that could be expanded into a commercial enterprise anywhere in the world where there is ample sunlight, warm temperatures, and little topographic relief.

-During the seven years that the algae program was in full operation, CEHMM set new standards for algal cultivation in the arenas of crop protection, productivity, oil content, extraction and cultivation.
+During the seven years that the algae program was in full operation, CEHMM set new standards for algal cultivation in the arenas of crop protection, productivity, oil content, extraction, and cultivation.
 During this time, CEHMM took the initiative to test their algae in the commercial arenas of animal and human nutritional applications with excellent results.
-CEHMM continues to maintain a small R&D algae project focused on the cultivation, harvesting, and oil extraction of a marine algae in support of establishing business opportunities in aquaculture for nutraceutical, medicinal, animal nutrition, fuels and other commercial applications for algal biomass.
+CEHMM continues to maintain a small R&D algae project focused on the cultivation, harvesting, and oil extraction of marine algae in support of establishing business opportunities in aquaculture for nutraceutical, medicinal, animal nutrition, fuels, and other commercial applications for algal biomass.
 However, due to a reduction in funding, the CEHMM algae project was downsized to only sustain existing cultivars and accommodate the maintenance of the facility and supporting infrastructure.
-This project remains viable to entities wishing to invest in and immediately launch a proven, technologically unrivaled algae project.
+This project remains viable for entities wishing to invest in and immediately launch a proven, technologically unrivaled algae project.